tomcl/HowToUseGitTJWC/README.md

 `C:/users/myid/github/myrepo` (the **working tree** copy you can see) `C:/users/myid/github/myrepo/.git` (a hidden *commit tree* copy processed only by git)

+We use this terminology throughout: _working tree_ is the local visible files - anything you put into the repository directory. _Commit tree_ is the snapshot of those files tracked by git and recorded in the `.git` subdirectory.

 The commit tree is not human editable and must never be touched by you directly.
 Either command line git tools or (easier for most simple tasks, and used in this Tutorial) Github Desktop will operate on it.

-Initially both the commit tree and your visible files will be identical to the remote repo.
-When you develop new code you change the local files, but the commit tree is unchanged until you use git commands to record your changes.
+Initially both the commit tree and the working tree will be identical to the remote repo.
+When you develop new code you change the working tree, but the commit tree is unchanged until you use git commands to record your changes.

 <p align="center">
 <img src="Github%20workflow.jpg"> </img>